rberger/mmap-ruby/README.md

 # Usage

 This is a very simplistic interface.
 It will only map anonymous memory.
-It doesnot handle memory mapped files.
+It does not handle memory mapped files.
 If someone wants to add to this gem please feel free.

 ## Installation